xerion0712/Solana-AI-Agent-Toolkit/README.md

 <div align="center">

-# Solana AI Agent
+# Solana AI Agent Trading Tool

 </div>

-An open-source toolkit for connecting AI agents to Solana protocols.
+An open-source trading toolkit for connecting AI agents to Solana protocols.
 Now, any agent, using any model can autonomously perform 15+ Solana actions:

 - Trade tokens
 - Launch new tokens